Own the Stack (So You Can Own Your Business)

 -

 Time spent on data entry and reconciliation This should drop dramatically.
 If staff were spending 20 hours per week on manual data movement, that number should approach zero.
+Measure it before the migration starts (even a rough estimate) so you have a baseline.

 -

 Error rates Order errors, invoice errors, duplicate records, and missed handoffs should all decline.
 One system means one version of the truth.
+Track the number of correction entries or credit notes issued per month as a proxy.

 -

 Time to answer business questions "What is our revenue by client this quarter?" should be a dashboard query, not a three-hour spreadsheet exercise.
+Before integration, note which questions require multi-system lookups.
+After, check whether they are available in a single view.

 -

 Onboarding time for new staff One system to learn instead of seven.
 Training time drops and new hires become productive faster.
+Track the number of days from start date to independent work.

 -

 SaaS subscription costs Fewer tools means lower subscription fees, though the real saving is in labour costs rather than licence fees.
+Keep a simple register of active subscriptions and review it quarterly.

 Frequently Asked Questions